Peter Glaser: Publication activity

 Glaser has published more than 800 scientific books and papers.

 Glaser was Editor-in-Chief of the Journal of Solar Energy (1972–85) and a member of the editorial board (1985–93).
 He was Associate Editor of Space Power Journal (1980–86).
 He sat on the editorial boards of Space Policy, Space Power, Journal of Practical Applications in Space, and Solar Energy.
 He was guest editor of the special issue of Space Policy on "Space Solar Power."
 He contributed to Standard Handbook of Powerplant Engineering (1998).

 Glaser was editor of The Lunar Surface Layer (1964), Thermal Imaging Techniques (1964), Solar Power Satellites — The Emerging Energy Option (1993), Solar Power Satellites — A Space Energy System for Earth, 2nd ed.
 (1998), and Solar Power Systems in Space.

 Honors

 Glaser was awarded the Carl F. Kayan Medal in 1974 by Columbia University for contributions to the field of engineering.
 He received the Farrington Daniels Award from the International Solar Energy Society in 1983.
 In 1993 the International Astronautical Federation established the Peter Glaser Plenary Lecture to be given at the Annual Congresses.
 He was inducted into the Space Technology Hall of Fame of the Space Foundation in 1996.

 Personal

-Peter Glaser was born in Žatec, Czechoslovakia to Hugo and Helen (Weiss) Glaser.
+Peter Glaser was born in Žatec, Czechoslovakia (now in the Czech Republic) to Hugo and Helen (Weiss) Glaser.
 Peter Edward Glaser was named, in his middle name, after his great-uncle Eduard Glaser, the 19th-century explorer of southern Arabia, including Sheba.
 Glaser emigrated to the US in 1948; he was naturalized as a US citizen in 1954.
 He married Eva F. Graf on October 16, 1955.
 Further family information here.